snowch/snowch.github.io/ai-eng/llmfs/L03_The_Attention_Mechanism.md

 ## Part 2: The Math of Similarity

-How do we mathematically calculate "similarity" between a Query and a Key?
-We use the **Dot Product**.

-To determine which words are relevant to each other, we use the **Dot Product**.
+In transformers, to determine which words are relevant to each other, we use the **Dot Product**.
 This operation measures alignment: if two vectors point in the same direction, the result is large and positive.
 If they point in opposite directions, it is negative.

 ### Visualizing the "Magnitude Problem"